Prior Authorization

 Can my provider get retroactive authorization?

 Sometimes.
 Some Medicare Advantage plans allow providers to request authorization after the service has been provided, especially in urgent situations.
 Ask your provider to contact the plan and request retroactive authorization.
-There is no guarantee it will be granted, but it's worth trying.
+There is no guarantee it will be granted, and no deadline by which the plan must answer — so file your appeal within your 65-day window rather than waiting on the outcome.

 Does Original Medicare require prior authorization?

-Traditional Medicare has historically required very little prior authorization.
-However, starting in 2026, CMS is piloting a prior authorization program for 17 specific procedures in six states (Arizona, New Jersey, Ohio, Oklahoma, Texas, and Washington).
+Traditional Medicare has historically required prior authorization for very few services.
+That is starting to change: from January 1, 2026 through 2031, CMS's WISeR Model is testing prior authorization in Original Medicare for a small set of selected services — examples include skin and tissue substitutes, electrical nerve stimulator implants, and knee arthroscopy for knee osteoarthritis — in six states (Arizona, New Jersey, Ohio, Oklahoma, Texas, and Washington).
 Medicare Advantage plans, on the other hand, commonly require prior authorization for many services.

 Already a member?
 Open your dashboard →